CatalinaTechnology/ctAPI-Obsolete/REST/README.md

 * **Response PayLoad**: ``PaymentEntryScreen`` object returned that matches the batNbr passed
 * **Online Help**: [Help]()

-#### Get new Payment Entry Screen from a template
+#### Get new payment entry screen from a template
-* **Description**: Creates a new Payment Entry screen and fills in defaults.
+* **Description**: Creates a new payment entry screen and fills in defaults.
 You can pass a template screen object for initial values.
 * **Endpoint**: /api/accountsReceivable/paymentEntry/templates/getNewScreen
 * **HTTP Method**: ``POST``
 * **Request PayLoad**: ``PaymentEntryScreen``